-The truth is I was feeling pretty scared about the leap.
+The truth is I was feeling pretty scared about taking the leap.
 Excited but scared.

 Sheryl Sandberg is more publicly know for the Lean In concept.
 Great book if you’d like to check out my book review.

 So how does fear crush or build confidence?

 Did you know that confidence refers to your belief in your abilities?
 We’re capable of doing anything we want to do.
 We have to believe in ourselves and trust.
 Taking one step and then another become those are the confidence builders that help us continue to move forward and grow.

 Allow yourself to be you and the ones who love you for who you are will stick around.
 The others, well, they will fade away and that is OK.

 It’s the stuff you do each day and the actions you take that becomes the in between.
 That’s the small action you take every single day to work toward your goal.
 In our case, it was planning our relocation.
 Every obstacle became a challenge to overcome because nothing comes easily, especially when it’s a life-changing goal you’re trying to accomplish/